-Can I apply if I don't currently have legal permanent resident alien (PRA) status, but I know I will get it before my appointment starts?
+Can I apply if I don't currently have Lawful Permanent Resident (LPR) status, but I know I will get it before my appointment starts?

-No, you must have your Permanent Resident Alien status at the time of applying (by the application deadline).
+No, you must have your Lawful Permanent Resident status at the time of applying (by the application deadline).

-I am a Permanent Resident Alien, but my passport from my home country has expired.
+I am a Lawful Permanent Resident, but my passport from my home country has expired.
 What do I list for my passport number and expiration date?

 I'm an undergraduate student, but I won't be 18 years old for another year.
 If this program is for undergraduate students, why can't I participate?